dilipsundarraj1/modern-java-v2/modern-java/explore-latest-java-features/src/main/java/com/modernjava/streamgatherers/StreamGatherersDemo.md

 - Show how windows overlap between iterations
 - Add spacing between windows for readability

+**Key Features**:
+- Creates overlapping windows where each window shares elements with adjacent windows
+- Useful for analyzing trends and patterns across consecutive elements
+- Produces more windows than fixed windowing for the same input
+- Memory usage: O(window_size) as each window is processed independently

 ---

 ### Prompt 3: Fold Operations - Reducing to Single Values